News

 - The lab has bid farewell to postdoc Nicolò Cesana-Arlotti, who will start his own lab at Yale in July 2023!
 Chaz wasn't sure how best to toast Nico on the occasion of his departure, so he asked ChatGPT for help.
 (January 2023)

 - Here's a first: Chaz shared some of the lab's work with the Los Angeles Dodgers performance science team!
-Little did they know he was wearing his Blue Jays jersey under his sweater… (January 2023)
+Little did they know he was wearing his Toronto Blue Jays jersey under his sweater… (January 2023)

 - Congratulations to former graduate student Chenxiao Guan, who has been awarded a special postdoctoral fellowship from Zhejiang University!
 Chenxiao will be a supported by ZJU's High-Level Talent Cultivation Program (浙江大学高层次人才培育支持专项计划), and will join the labs of Mowei Shen and Hui Chen.
 We can't wait to hear about Chenxiao's work with her new colleagues.
 (November 2022)